 Transgender/Trans: An umbrella term for people whose gender identity differs from the sex they were assigned at birth.
 The term transgender is not indicative of gender expression, sexual orientation, hormonal makeup, physical anatomy, or how one is perceived in daily life.
 Note that transgender does not have an “ed” at the end.

 Transition: A person’s process of developing and assuming a gender expression to match their gender identity.
 Transition can include: coming out to one’s family, friends, and/or co-workers; changing one’s name and/or sex on legal documents; hormone therapy; and possibly (though not always) some form of surgery.
 It’s best not to assume how one transitions as it is different for everyone.

-Transsexual: A depreciated term (often considered pejorative) similar to transgender in that it indicates a difference between one’s gender identity and sex assigned at birth, with implications of hormonal/surgical transition from one binary gender (male or female) to the other.
+Transsexual: A deprecated term that is often considered pejorative similar to transgender in that it indicates a difference between one’s gender identity and sex assigned at birth.
+Transsexual often – though not always – implicates hormonal/surgical transition from one binary gender (male or female) to the other.
 Unlike transgender/trans, transsexual is not an umbrella term, as many transgender people do not identify as transsexual.
 When speaking/writing about trans people, please avoid the word transsexual unless asked to use it by a transsexual person.

 Agender: An umbrella term encompassing many different genders of people who commonly do not have a gender and/or have a gender that they describe as neutral.
 Many agender people are trans.
 As a new and quickly-evolving term, it is best you ask how someone defines agender for themselves.